Live Flights Australia

 Track every commercial, private, and military aircraft over Australia in real time — completely free.
 No sign-up, no subscription, no ads.

-Track live flights now →Australia's Busiest Air Routes
+Track live flights now →

 Australia has some of the world's longest domestic air routes.
 The Sydney–Melbourne corridor (SYD–MEL) is one of the world's busiest, with over 50 flights per day operated by Qantas, Virgin Australia, and Jetstar.
 The Sydney–Perth (SYD–PER) and Melbourne–Perth (MEL–PER) routes are among the world's longest scheduled domestic flights, crossing the Nullarbor at 35,000 feet.
 FlightTrack shows every one of these flights live — callsign, aircraft type, altitude, speed, and route arc.